alvarotd/test-1/README.md

 There is a repo for the development: https://github.com/alvarotd/test-1

 There is another repo for the concurrency work: https://github.com/alvarogarcia7/statistics-concurrency-test

+## Performance

+The class `Snapshot` has all the magic for trying to make the code as O(1) as possible.

+My take on it has been to always keep a snapshot of the results:

+  - When adding, modifying the snapshot
+  - When data expires (after one minute), modifying the snapshot.
+This expiring is done via a scheduler, to make it as light as possible, not looping through the elements.

+Some concerns:

+  - I've kept the maximum of the valid values seen, not of the all of them (i.e., all seen) values.
+      + Imagine at 09:00, a transaction of 10.00
+      + Imagine at 09:01, a transaction of 1.00
+      + At 09:01, we query the statistics:
+         -  Following the valid-transactions strategy, the max should be '1'.
+Implemented in revision 405afc727be33e91d37df87a88a0703aa20576e4.
+This follows the O(1) performance requirement
+         - Following the all-transactions strategy, the max should be '10'.
+Implemented in revision f0f685f69e8dd92c34a275867dadf7056c11cb94.
+This does not follow the O(1) performance requirement
+      + This test case is not covered by the tests, so I was unsure of what to do.
+I would normally ask my Product Owner, but this being a Christmas Sunday, so close to the deadline I cannot expect a response on time.

+  - To keep the maximum and minimum elements, I've used a `PriorityQueue`, which guarantees O(n log n) for insertion, removal (being n the number of present elements).
+Also guarantees O(1) for accessing (peek).
+  - I haven't found provides record of all past elements (as they all will expire), that provides O(1) for insertion, removal, query for the given scenario.

+According to my understanding, you cannot guarantee O(1) in time+memory performance, while returning 'specifying single highest/lowest transaction value in the last 60 seconds' In this case, I have decided to break the O(1) performance requirement, to make it correct according to the requirements.

 ## What I would do different